fortana-co/request.js/README.md

 )
 ~~~

-In the examples above, exactly one of `data`, `error` or `exception` will be truthy.
+In the examples above and all the ones that follow, only one of `data`, `error` or `exception` is defined.

 If there is no connection error, and response status is less than 300, it's `data`, else it's `error`.
 If there is a connection error or timeout, it's `exception`.

-`rest` contains a few other attributes in the `Response` object returned by `fetch`:
+`rest` consists of a few other attributes in the `Response` object returned by `fetch`:

 - `headers`: object literal with headers, like axios
 - `status`: 200, 204, etc...
 - `statusText`: 'OK', 'CREATED', etc...
 - `url`: url after redirect(s)

+If there is an exception, these attributes are undefined.

 ### JSON by default